fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 We don't need `BindRec` for all programs, but it is essential for a general
 purpose `Monad` implementation.

-The solution to stack safety is to convert stack
+The way to achieve stack safety is to convert method calls into references to an
-calls into references to objects that live on the heap, i.e. by encoding the
-method calls with an ADT, called the `Free` monad:
+ADT, the `Free` monad, named because it can be *generated for free* for some
+algebra `S[_]`:

 {lang="text"}
 ~~~~~~~~